Model Basis 1 - Rotations in the LEDO Field

 Perpendicular Rotons radiation

-Image: This image shows a perpendicular intersection of how Rotons of different sizes emmit waves in axial direction (perpendicular to the rotation plane) into the LEDO-Field.
+Image: This image shows a perpendicular intersection of how Rotons of different sizes emit waves in axial direction (perpendicular to the rotation plane) into the LEDO-Field.
 Colors: Colors show gradient vector direction.
 Hue is the gradient value.

 The Rotonic Model: A Taxonomy of Rotational Entities